-In 2017, the Company signed a letter of intent ("LOI") with an applicant under the Access to Cannabis for Medical Purposes Regulation ("ACMPR").
-The \$50,000 due on signing the LOI and the \$135,000 due on signing a definitive agreement have been paid.
+In March 2017, the Company signed a letter of intent ("LOI") with RoyalMax Biotechnologies Canada Inc., an applicant under the Access to Cannabis for Medical Purposes Regulation ("ACMPR") and the \$50,000 due on signing the LOI was paid.
+Subsequent to March 31, 2017, the \$135,000 due on signing of a definitive agreement was also paid.
 The Company will be required to issue 6,000,000 common shares upon receipt of all due diligence disclosure materials.
 Matica may earn a 65% interest for funding a cumulative \$2,200,000 for the build out of the facility.
 Matica may then receive an additional 5% interest for making a payment of \$400,000 within 30 days of notification of licensing by Health Canada.
 A final payment of \$400,000 will become due after twelve months of production at the facility.